Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Group Size, Guide Quality, and What You Actually Experience

-A Port-by-Port Decision Framework
+A Port-by-Port Decision Plan

 Rather than applying a blanket rule, the most effective approach is to evaluate each port on its own terms before your cruise.
 This takes an hour of research at home but saves significant money and improves your port days considerably.
 The decision comes down to four questions: How far is the main attraction from the dock?
-How complex are the logistics to get there?
+How complex is the journey to get there?
 What is the price difference between ship and independent?
 And how much buffer time do you have before sailaway?

-1. Step 1 : Map the port.
+1. Step 1: Map the port.
 Look up the port on Google Maps and identify how far your main target is from the dock.
 Under 2km: consider walking.
 Under 10km: consider a taxi.
 Over 10km with complex routing: research operators.

-2. Step 2 : Price the ship excursion.
+2. Step 2: Price the ship excursion.
 Note exactly what is included: transfers, guide, entry fees, meals.
 This is your baseline.

-3. Step 3 : Search Viator and GetYourGuide.
+3. Step 3: Search Viator and GetYourGuide.
 Search the port name and your activity.
 Filter by rating (4.5+) and reviews (100+).
 Note the price difference and group size.

-4. Step 4 : Check the timing.
+4. Step 4: Check the timing.
 What time does the ship depart?
 Does the independent tour return at least 90 minutes before all-aboard?
 If not, either choose a different tour or book through the ship.

-5. Step 5 : Read recent reviews.
+5. Step 5: Read recent reviews.
 Check Cruise Critic forums for your specific port and ship.
-Look for reports from the past 12 months : ports and operators change.
+Look for reports from the past 12 months: ports and operators change.

 Specific Ports: Book Through the Ship vs Go Independent

-Ship excursions earn their premium in Alaska (whale watching and glacier tours have complex marine logistics), the Norwegian Arctic (expedition ports with no independent infrastructure), Egyptian ports (security concerns and complex arrangements for Luxor transfers), and any destination where your target is more than 60km from the dock with unpredictable return times.
-In these cases, the price premium is genuinely buying something you cannot easily replicate independently.
+Ship excursions earn their premium in Alaska (whale watching and glacier tours have complex marine coordination), the Norwegian Arctic (expedition ports with no independent infrastructure), Egyptian ports (security concerns and complex arrangements for Luxor transfers), and any destination where your target is more than 60km from the dock with unpredictable return times.
+In these cases, the price premium is buying something you cannot easily replicate independently.

-• Book through ship : Ephesus (Turkey): queue priority and vetted guides matter at this volume
+• Book through ship: Ephesus (Turkey): queue priority and vetted guides matter at this volume

-• Book through ship : Skagway Alaska: rail and helicopter tours require ship-level coordination
+• Book through ship: Skagway Alaska: rail and helicopter tours require ship-level coordination

-• Go independent : Dubrovnik: city walls ticket bought at the gate, no guide needed
+• Go independent: Dubrovnik: city walls ticket bought at the gate, no guide needed

-• Go independent : Athens (Piraeus): metro to the Acropolis, buy timed entry on official website
+• Go independent: Athens (Piraeus): metro to the Acropolis, buy timed entry on official website

-• Go independent : Valletta, Malta: everything of note is within 20 minutes on foot from the dock
+• Go independent: Valletta, Malta: everything of note is within 20 minutes on foot from the dock

-• Go independent : Barcelona: hop-on hop-off bus covers the city better than any coach tour
+• Go independent: Barcelona: hop-on hop-off bus covers the city better than any coach tour

-• Go independent : Funchal, Madeira: cable car and market easily done without a guide
+• Go independent: Funchal, Madeira: cable car and market easily done without a guide

 Frequently Asked Questions

-If you're on a ship-organised excursion and it runs late through no fault of your own, the ship will wait for you.
+If you’re on a ship-organised excursion and it runs late through no fault of your own, the ship will wait for you.
 This is the single biggest practical advantage of booking through the cruise line.
-If you're on an independent tour and miss sailaway, you are responsible for your own costs to reach the next port, which can easily run to £300–£800 including flights and a hotel.
+If you’re on an independent tour and miss sailaway, you are responsible for your own costs to reach the next port, which can easily run to £300 – £800 including flights and a hotel.

-On average, 30–50% cheaper for equivalent tours.
-A half-day guided tour that costs £100 per person through the ship will typically run £55–£75 on Viator or GetYourGuide.
-The saving compounds across a two-week cruise, if you take six excursions, you could realistically save £150–£300 per person by booking selectively through third-party platforms.
+On average, 30 – 50% cheaper for equivalent tours.
+A half-day guided tour that costs £100 per person through the ship will typically run £55 – £75 on Viator or GetYourGuide.
+The saving compounds across a two-week cruise, if you take six excursions, you could realistically save £150 – £300 per person by booking selectively through third-party platforms.

 Yes, significantly.
-Ship excursion coaches typically carry 40–50 passengers.
-Independent guided tours on Viator and GetYourGuide are usually capped at 8–16 people.
+Ship excursion coaches typically carry 40 – 50 passengers.
+Independent guided tours on Viator and GetYourGuide are usually capped at 8 – 16 people.
 Private tours for families or small groups are also widely available.
 Smaller groups mean a better pace, more interaction with the guide, and a less crowded experience at the sites themselves.

-Popular excursions : particularly those to high-demand sites like Pompeii, Ephesus, or any excursion involving a tender port : can sell out weeks before the cruise.
-Book online as soon as excursions open, which is typically 3–6 months before departure.
+Popular excursions: particularly those to high-demand sites like Pompeii, Ephesus, or any excursion involving a tender port: can sell out weeks before the cruise.
+Book online as soon as excursions open, which is typically 3 – 6 months before departure.
 Last-minute availability exists but is unreliable, especially on larger ships where competition for spaces is high.

 The middle ground is a small-group independent tour through Viator or GetYourGuide rather than a free-form independent day.
-You get a guide, a structured itinerary, and a much smaller group than the ship offers : at a lower price.
-This option suits cruisers who want a bit of hand-holding without paying the ship's premium.
+You get a guide, a structured itinerary, and a much smaller group than the ship offers: at a lower price.
+This option suits cruisers who want a bit of hand-holding without paying the ship’s premium.

 The Smart Approach: Mix and Match

-Don't default to booking every excursion through the ship, but don't reflexively avoid ship excursions either.
-Spend an hour before your cruise mapping each port: mark the easy ones where you'll go independently, the complex ones where you'll book through the ship, and the in-between ports where a Viator or GetYourGuide small-group tour gives you the best of both.
-Done properly, this approach delivers better experiences at each port and saves a typical couple £200–£400 over a two-week cruise.
+Don’t default to booking every excursion through the ship, but don’t reflexively avoid ship excursions either.
+Spend an hour before your cruise mapping each port: mark the easy ones where you’ll go independently, the complex ones where you’ll book through the ship, and the in-between ports where a Viator or GetYourGuide small-group tour gives you the best of both.
+Done properly, this approach delivers better experiences at each port and saves a typical couple £200 – £400 over a two-week cruise.

 No spam, ever.
 Unsubscribe anytime.

-Best Time to Book a Cruise — When to Get the Best Price
+Best Time to Book a Cruise: When to Get the Best Price

 Wave Season: The Best Window for Early Bookers